-Responsible College Official: Title IX Coordinator

-Responsible Offices: Office of Student Affairs; Office of Academic Affairs;

-Policy Implementation Date: September 11, 2017
+Responsible College Official: Assistant Vice President of Equity, Diversity, and Inclusion Responsible Offices: Office of Equity, Diversity, and Inclusion, Office of Student Affairs & Office of Academic Affairs; Policy Implementation Date: August 19, 2019

 As stated in the Discrimination, Harassment, Sexual Misconduct and Retaliation policy, Title IX ensures protection and equal treatment of pregnant individuals, persons with pregnancy-related conditions, and new parents in the College's admission process, educational programs, extracurricular activities, hiring, leave policies and employment policies.
-Title IX also prohibits the College from applying any rule related to a student's parental, family, or marital status that treats students differently on the basis of sex.Students who are pregnant will be treated as students who have temporary medical conditions.
+Title IX also prohibits the College from applying any rule related to a student's parental, family, or marital status that treats students differently on the basis of sex.

+Students who are pregnant will be treated as students who have temporary medical conditions.
 Therefore pregnancy, childbirth, false pregnancy, termination of pregnancy, and recovery will be viewed as a justification for excused absences or a leave of absence for the period of time deemed medically necessary by the student's physician.
-To receive approval for leaves, students are expected to comply with the Medical Emergencies policy in the Student Handbook and they or their designee (parents, guardian, etc.) should notify the instructors and the Title IX Coordinator (630) 637-5340.
-Upon the student's return to the College, reasonable steps will be taken to ensure that the student retains the same position in their academic progress that they occupied when the leave was initiated, which includes access to the same course catalog in place at the start of the medical leave.
+To receive approval for leaves, students are expected to comply with the Medical Emergencies policy in the Student Handbook and they or their designee (parents, guardian, etc.) should notify the instructors and the Assistant Vice President of Equity, Diversity, and Inclusion (630) 637-5340.
+Upon the student's return to the College, reasonable steps will be taken to ensure that the student retains the same position of academic progress they were in when the leave was initiated, which includes access to the same course catalogue in place at the start of the medical leave.

 Pregnant and parenting students with medically necessary absences will be granted reasonable accommodations to make up missed work, attendance, or graded class participation (e.g. assignments, projects, papers, quizzes, tests, and presentations) wherever possible.
-For parenting students, these accommodations relate to the medical necessity of the mother or child.
-Reasonable accommodations may include, but are not limited to: excused absences, extended deadlines, alternative test dates, projects in lieu of class participation, independent studies, tutoring, online course completion options, incomplete grades, retroactive withdrawals, or when medically warranted, retaking a term.
+Reasonable accommodations may include, but are not limited to: excused absences, extended deadlines, alternative test dates, projects in lieu of class participation, independent study, tutoring, online course completion options, incomplete grades, retroactive withdrawal, or when medically warranted, retaking a term.
 In addition, pregnant students may have access to ergonomic and assistive supports typically provided through the Center for Student Success and Disability Services.
-Contact Sarah Alag, Director of Student Disability Services, at (630) 637-5264 or salag@noctrl.edu.
-The College offers a lactation space in the Oesterle Library, room 231 (through the Giere Audiovisual Center).
-The key can be checked out at the Oesterle Library information services desk.
-A second lactation space is available through the Admission Office.
-The space is located on the second floor of Old Main in OM205.
-The key can be checked out from the Admission Office receptionist on the first floor of Old Main.
-Additional spaces can be identified by contacting the Title IX Coordinator, Rebecca Gordon, at (630) 637-5340 or rgordon@noctrl.edu.
+The College offers a lactation space in the

+- Oesterle Library, room 231 (through the Giere Audiovisual Center).
+The key can be checked out at the Oesterle Library information services desk. - Admission Office on the second floor of Old Main in OM205.
+The key can be checked out from the Admission Office receptionist on the first floor of Old Main. - Campus Safety in New Hall.
+The space is available 24/7, and can be accessed between 8:00 AM- 8:00 PM at the Campus Safety front desk or after hours by calling a campus safety officer at (630) 637-5911. - Additional spaces can be identified by contacting the Assistant Vice President for Equity, Diversity and Inclusion and Title IX/504 Coordinator, Rebecca Gordon, at (630) 637-5340 or rgordon@noctrl.edu.